 Also, clearly mark that they contain books.
 This serves as a warning to anyone lifting the box that it may be rather heavy.
 Clearly marking book boxes is the best way to avoid injury when packing and moving your library.

 Don’t pack all of your books!
 This is especially important for those of us who are never without a book in hand.
-Make sure you leave out a few options to read just before and after your move, especially if you’ll be without your full library for any length of time.
+Make sure you leave out a few options to read just before and after your move, especially if you’ll be without your full library for a lengthy period of time.

-Put these books in the same box you put all of your other “emergency” supplies like contact information, medication, and cell phone chargers.
+Put these books in the same box you put all of your other “essential” supplies like contact information, medication, and cell phone chargers.
 Being without a good book would be a disaster.

 8. Unpacking your books.

-Getting the books in place makes the entire house feel less cluttered.
-If you have a dedicated space for books (a spare bedroom or a library) tuck the boxes away and deal with them in a reasonable time frame most especially when you have settled into your new home.
+Getting the books in place makes the entire house feel neat and less cluttered.
+If you have a dedicated space for books (a spare bedroom or a library) tuck the boxes away and handle them later in a reasonable time frame most especially when you have settled into your new home.